Drug Abuse In Ft. Lauderdale, Florida

 An increasing number of people are combining cocaine with other illicit chemicals, a practice known as polydrug use.
 This increases their risk of overdose as lethal drug combinations often affect the individual more severely.
 Furthermore, other cocaine users also face risk of snorting contaminated cocaine, creating higher overdose rates.

 Recent cocaine-related deaths have increased from 2013 to 2018 with the rise of opioid abuse.
 1,105 individuals in Broward County overdosed due to cocaine in 2001, steadily rising to 2,228 deaths in the second half of 2016.
 There was a 21% increase in cocaine deaths between 2015 and 2016 alone.
 Additionally, these numbers included adolescent overdoses, with 7 cocaine deaths for people under 18 years of age in 2016.

 Substance abuse can occur for many reasons, but it does not have to be a life sentence.
-Contact a treatment provider to discover the best facilities for your treatment needs.
+Contact a treatment provider to discover all of your treatment options.
 People struggling with substance abuse may have underlying, unhealed trauma they may not be aware of.
 Facilities offering services like counseling may benefit a particular individual while another treatment like equine therapy may be more fitting for another.
 Don’t feel overwhelmed.
-Contact a provider today, and change your life.
+Contact a treatment provider today to take the first step towards recovery.